vishwa3596/chrome-extension-weather/README.md

 FOR THE FOLLOWING 5 DAYS.TO SWITCH OFF THE EXTENSION AGAIN GO TO chrome://extensions  AND TURN IT OF AND NOW THE NEW TAB WILL OPEN
 WITHOUT THE APP.

-this project might have a errors.

-this is 2nd of 3 project i have submitted in the web club task.
-THANK YOU